ThemySabri/Task6-UPI-Summer-Course-2024/README.md

-# Assigntment 9B: Waste Generation Analysis and Visualization by Group 4
+# Assignment 9B: Waste Generation Analysis and Visualization by Group 4

 ## List of Members